tkunic/TalkBox/README.md

 # TalkBox

-The goal of the TalkBox project is to develop an open-source, open-hardware Speech Generating Device (aka "SGD").
-The project has been undertaken by faculty and students from the GaMaY Lab, in the Lassonde School of Engineering at York University, in collaboration with community partners.
+The goal of the TalkBox project is to develop an open-source, open-hardware Speech Generating Device (SGD).
+It provides non-verbal students in special education a way to build a low-cost, easily configurable SGD with the help of their teacher.
+The TalkBox project has been developed as a collaboration between the GaMaY Lab at the Lassonde School of Engineering, Ray Feraday and myself.

 Please see [here](http://tkunic.github.io/TalkBox) for setup instructions and details.